CammyMDev/CamSat/README.md

 ## Overview

-CamSat Flight Stack is an end-to-end CubeSat flight software architecture designed to simulate onboard spacecraft operations and ground segment control.
+CamSat is an CubeSat flight software architecture designed to simulate onboard spacecraft operations.

-The system models a modular spacecraft with independent subsystems, a central flight executive, and a ground station interface for telemetry, command, and mission operations.

 It is intended as an engineering demonstrator for embedded systems, spacecraft software design, and real-time systems development.